 The green paper highlights the government’s cross departmental convergence work programme which aims to create a level playing field for content and information, regardless of what type of technology delivers it.
 An overview of this work can be found on the Work Programme page and the full paper is available in the Exploring Digital Convergence section of the Convergence website.

-The Ministry for Culture and Heritage intends to approach key stakeholders in July/August 2017 to discuss detailed proposals relating to the Digital Convergence Bill.
+The Ministry for Culture and Heritage intends to approach key stakeholders following the 2017 General Election to discuss detailed proposals relating to the Digital Convergence Bill.

 The Bill is scheduled to have its First Reading and be referred to Select Committee by the end of 2017.
 It will update the Broadcasting Act 1989.